TanguyAladenise/EMString/README.md

 More
 ===

 Contribute to this repository as much as you like, and any advice are welcome! =).
-Hope you will enjoy it.
+I hope you will enjoy it.